 2. Narex 852100 3 Piece Set Japanese Dovetail Chisels

-As we already know from the previous product, this one too offers chrome-manganese steel.
+As I already know from the previous product, this one too offers chrome-manganese steel.
 To ensure the toughness and hardness of the steel, Narex 852100 also provides fine-grained steel, which is hardened to 59 HRC.

 The edges are well finished, and it also forms an upper triangular shape with an acute 35-degree angle.
 This will help you to do corner works more efficiently and will give you a good finish.